microsoft/PowerToys/doc/releases/tests-checklist-template.md

  - [ ] turn on all the module, all module are now working
  - [ ] restart PT and verify that all module are still on in the settings page and they are actually working

+**Quick access tray icon flyout:**
+ - [ ] Use left click on the system tray icon and verify the flyout appears.
+(It'll take a bit the first time)
+ - [ ] Try to launch a module from the launch screen in the flyout.
+ - [ ] Try disabling a module in the all apps screen in the flyout, make it a module that's launchable from the launch screen.
+Verify that the module is disabled and that it also disappeared from the launch screen in the flyout.
+ - [ ] Open the main settings screen on a module page.
+Verify that when you disable/enable the module on the flyout, that the Settings page is updated too.

 **Settings backup/restore:**
  - [ ] In the General tab, create a backup of the settings.
  - [ ] Change some settings in some PowerToys.